-Nothing grand will come of this – Parliament can do anything to the constitution, but Dire warnings are welcome, but thy must be realistic to be credible, and so we start with what we know.
+Nothing grand will come of this – Parliament can do anything to the constitution, but members overwhelmingly believe in the system that got them elected.
+Dire warnings are welcome, but thy must be realistic to be credible, and so we start with what we know.

 There will be popular and unpopular decisions to be made, and timing these will be crucial.
 It is tempting to make unpopular choices at the beginning and finish the rest of the term with popular ones to boost poll ratings, but government does not work like that, and voters are not so daft either.
-Tony Blair announced from the beginning of his time a serious of measures to win over opinion, and the warm glow in opinion permeated through his period in office in spite of all the other things he did.
+Tony Blair announced from the beginning of his time a series of measures to win over opinion, rebalancing power away from the government to the people, and the warm glow in opinion permeated through his period in office in spite of all the other things he did that centralised power more than had been seen in a generation.
 Establishing goodwill and trust early is valuable.